to give a title to : designate

 So now, we live in the wake of those who screamed for the freedom to be mean, and loudly.
 How refreshed they must feel.
 We live in the same old place, but with new rules, where now, those who actually had something to be ashamed of, are unshackled from their shame.
 And they are, indeed, hurting people.

-Please, don’t talk to me about entitlement, unless you want to actually hear me tell you what forty, minus twelve years, of watching human rights struggles has taught me.
+Please, don’t talk to me about entitlement, unless you want to actually hear me tell you what forty, minus twenty two years, of watching human rights struggles has taught me.
 Please, don’t speak out against the marginalized, even if they have scratched their way to a moderate level of equality.
-And please, don’t expect me to keep the fluid I might be drinking inside of my mouth, when you start to talk to me about how anyone, other than you, are acting entitled right now, should you choose to invite me there.
+And please, don’t expect me to keep the fluid I might be drinking inside of my mouth, when you start to talk to me about how anyone, other than you, is acting entitled right now, should you choose to invite me there.